HaishinKit/HaishinKit.kt/README.md

 **JitPack**

-- A common mistake is trying to use implementation 'com.github.HaishinKit.**HaishinKit.kt**', which does not work.
-The correct form is implementation 'com.github.HaishinKit.**HaishinKit~kt**'.
+- A common mistake is trying to use implementation `com.github.HaishinKit.**HaishinKit.kt**`, which does not work.
+The correct form is implementation `com.github.HaishinKit.**HaishinKit~kt**`.
-- In older versions, there may be cases where Jetpack is not supported.
+- In older versions, there may be cases where JitPack is not supported.
 If it's not available, please give up and use the latest version.

 ```gradle